-Mini-grant projects must advance the Global Business Center's mandate to advance U.S. global competitiveness or to increase students’ global competency with a focus on the emerging markets, and particularly India, China, Brazil.and Kenya.
-Faculty and doctoral students from any area are encouraged to apply.
+Faculty and doctoral students from all functional areas are encouraged to apply.
 Proposals with wide reach and long-term impact are particularly welcome.

-Scholarly research – research on Global Business Center themes and regions intended for publication in high-quality journals, academic workshops and conferences
+- Scholarly research – Research on GBC themes and regions intended for publication in high-quality journals, academic workshops and conferences.

-Course materials development and dissemination – development of text, audio or multimedia teaching materials, such as teaching cases or video chapters, the extensive revision of existing courses to internationalize business classes or to incorporate international business content in non-business courses
+- Course materials development and dissemination – Development of text, audio or multimedia teaching materials, such as teaching cases or video chapters, the extensive revision of existing courses to internationalize business classes or incorporating international business content in non-business courses.

 - Research assistantships

 - Expenses related to the organization of a roundtable, symposium or conference

 - Travel and accommodation cost for a guest speaker